jagadeshwaran/UART-data-over-air/README.md

 NodeA is used as portal.

-Nodeb B -> connected with USB to UART converter( FTDI chip) -> tries to transmit the data to node A and print in event view window
+Nodeb B -> connected with USB to UART converter( FTDI chip) -> tries to transmit the data to node A and print in event view window and an LED toggle when a data is received